 Benchmark Indicator Description/Comments Number of sources identified or eliminated.
-No sources of bacteria were identified at Northeast Campus during 2020 inspections, but litter was routinely removed from parking areas and open spaces.
+No sources of bacteria were identified at South Campus during 2021 inspections, but litter was routinely removed from parking areas and open spaces.
 Number of educational opportunities conducted.
-Campus events were not conducted in 2020 due to the Covid- 19 pandemic.
+Campus events were not conducted in-person in 2021 due to the Covid-19 pandemic; however, a district-wide virtual event was conducted instead.
 Illegal discharge detection through dry screening No illegal discharge was detected during dry weather screening conducted in conjunction with quarterly inspections.